 Photo courtesy of Northumbrian Water

 What about bicarb (or Soda Crystals) and white vinegar?

 You may well have seen plenty of 'how to' videos on the internet about unblocking sink plug holes and drains.
-One of the (visually) more interesting tips is to pour bicarbonate of soda or baking soda down the plug hole and then add white vinegar and watch the fizzing fun begin!
+One of the (visually) more interesting tips is to pour bicarbonate of soda or baking soda (or Soda Crystals) down the plug hole and then add white vinegar and watch the fizzing fun begin!
 You may also remember from chemistry class that bicarb is alkali and vinegar is acid.
 So the reaction you are seeing is the two effectively neutralising each other.
 So is it actually helping?

 The answer in a roundabout way is 'yes'.
 But......there's a much better solution.
 Our MD (and qualified chemist) Bruce Maxwell explains: